samuelbroscheit/entity_knowledge_in_bert/README.md

     - Collect mention entity counts from the Wikiextractor files.

 - PostProcessMentionEntityCounts
     - Create entity indexes that will later be used in the creation of the Wikipedia training data.
-First, based on the configuration key `num_most_freq_entities` the top k most popular entities are selected.
+First, based on the configuration key `num_most_freq_entities` the **top k most popular entities** are selected.
 Based on those, other mappings are created to only contain counts and priors concerning the top k popular entities.
 Later the top k popular entities will also restrict the training  data to only contain instances that contain popular entities.
-    Also, if `add_missing_conll_entities` is set, the entity ids that are missing in the top k popular entities we'll add the entities that are missing in the AIDA-CONLL benchmark to ensure that the evaluation measures are comparable to prior work.
+    Also, if `add_missing_conll_entities` is set, the entity ids necessary for the AIDA-CONLL benchmark that are missing in the top k popular entities are added.
+This is to ensure that the evaluation measures are comparable to prior work.

 - CreateAIDACONLL
     - Read the AIDA-CONLL benchmark dataset in and merge it with the NER annotations.
 Requires you to provide `data/benchmarks/aida-yago2-dataset/AIDA-YAGO2-dataset.tsv`.
 Please make sure that you have the correct file with 6 columns: Token, Mention, Yago Name, Wiki Name, Wiki Id, Freebase Id.

 - CreateKeywordProcessor
-    - Create a matcher to detect mentions that we found with Wikiextractor in free text.
-We use this later to add more annotations to the text.
-However, as we do not know the true entity, we'll associate labels for all entities from the with their p(e|m) prior.
+    - Create a tri-based matcher to detect possible mentions of our known entities.
+We use this later to add autmatic annotations to the text.
+However, as we do not know the true entity for those mentions, they will have multiple labels, i.e. for all entities from the with their p(e|m) prior.

 - CreateWikiTrainingData
-    - Create sequence labelling data by tokenizing with BertTokenizer and adding labels for these spans that have an associated Wikipedia link.
-Also, annotate spans detected by the keyword matcher that is aware of mentions that are linking to the entities in our top k popular entities dictionary.
-Subsequently, we count the mentions in this data and create a discounted prior p(e|m) and a set of necessary articles that contain the top k popular entities.
+    - Create sequence labelling data.
+Tokenization is done with BertTokenizer.
+Tokens are either have a label when they have an associated Wikipedia link, or when they are in spans detected by the keyword matcher.
+Subsequently, we count the mentions in this data and create a discounted prior p(e|m) and the set of necessary Wikpedia articles, i.e. all the articles that contain links to the top k popular entities.

 - CreateIntegerizedWikiTrainingData
     - Create overlapping chunks of the Wikipedia articles.
 Outputs are stored as Python lists with integer ids.
 Configured by `create_integerized_training_instance_text_length` and `create_integerized_training_instance_text_overlap`.